-Citigroup Inc. increased its position in RBC Bearings Incorporated (NYSE:RBC - Free Report) by 3.7% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 29,722 shares of the industrial products company's stock after acquiring an additional 1,061 shares during the period.
-Citigroup Inc. owned approximately 0.09% of RBC Bearings worth $9,564,000 as of its most recent SEC filing.
+Citigroup Inc. grew its position in shares of RBC Bearings Incorporated (NYSE:RBC - Free Report) by 3.7% in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 29,722 shares of the industrial products company's stock after purchasing an additional 1,061 shares during the quarter.
+Citigroup Inc. owned about 0.09% of RBC Bearings worth $9,564,000 as of its most recent SEC filing.

 About RBC Bearings